Father Christmas: Father Christmas as gift-giver

 In pre-Victorian personifications, Father Christmas had been concerned essentially with adult feasting and games.
 He had no particular connection with children, nor with the giving of presents.
 But as Victorian Christmases developed into family festivals centred mainly on children, Father Christmas started to be associated with the giving of gifts.

 The Cornish Quaker diarist Barclay Fox relates a family party given on 26 December 1842 that featured "the venerable effigies of Father Christmas with scarlet coat & cocked hat, stuck all over with presents for the guests, by his side the old year, a most dismal & haggard old beldame in a night cap and spectacles, then 1843 [the new year], a promising baby asleep in a cradle".

 In Britain, the first evidence of a child writing letters to Father Christmas requesting gift has been found in 1895.

 Santa Claus crosses the Atlantic

 The figure of Santa Claus had originated in the US, drawing at least partly upon Dutch St Nicolas traditions.
 A New York publication of 1821, A New-Year’s Present, contained an illustrated poem Old Santeclaus with Much Delight in which a Santa Claus figure on a reindeer sleigh brings presents for good children and a "long, black birchen rod" for use on the bad ones.
 In 1823 came the famous poem A Visit from St. Nicholas, usually attributed to the New York writer Clement Clarke Moore, which developed the character further.
-Moore's poem became immensely popular and Santa Claus customs, initially localized in the Dutch American areas, were becoming general in the United States by the middle of the century.
+Moore's poem became immensely popular and Santa Claus customs, initially localised in the Dutch American areas, were becoming general in the United States by the middle of the century.